Duncan-Haywood/sagemaker-stable-diffusion-endpoint/src/endpoint/README.md

 # development notes

-- still lots of unimplemented unit testing that could be added. that's mostly why the tests are failing from as much as I know.
+- still lots of unimplemented unit testing that could be added. that's why so many tests skip.
 Right now, it's relying on a single integration test to hold it all together.